Santander, Spain: Climate

-The city of Santander has an oceanic climate (Köppen climate classification Cfb), the annual thermal oscillation of the average monthly temperatures reaching around 10 °C (50 °F).
-Due to the relatively mild winters (with average temperatures staying near 10 °C (50 °F)), it is technically classified as maritime subtropical (Cfbl/Cfbk) by the Trewartha climate classification.
+Depending on the system used, the city of Santander has an oceanic (Köppen: Cfb) or humid subtropical (Trewartha: Cf) climate.

 The maximum temperature reached in Santander Airport was 37.8 °C on 27 June 2009, and the minimum temperature -5.4 °C on 21 January 1957.
 The highest maximum daytime average for a month was in August 2003, with 27.1 C. Warm months (mean above 22 C) are however rare.
 The highest temperature recorded in downtown is 40.2 C in August 1940.

 Sunshine hours are very low by comparison with the rest of mainland and southern Spain.
 Even compared with other areas of northern Spain, such as Galicia, which have many more hours of sunshine in coastal cities such as Vigo or Pontevedra.
 With annual averages of approximately 1650 hours of sunshine, Santander's southern areas are about as sunny as London and Paris, and quite a bit less sunny than most of England's south coastal regions.
 The area closer to the coast has higher sunshine time but lower summer afternoon temperatures.